thumbliner/thumbliner/small-talk.md

 Aren’t you outraged by `insert headline`?
 Yes, generally.
 Not particularly.<br>

-Do you remember what happened in `insert millennia` B.C.?
+Do you even remember what happened in `insert millennia` B.C.?
 No. What about it?<br>

 Never mind, you should read more.